Learning Task-Oriented Flows to Mutually Guide Feature Alignment in Synthesized and Real Video Denoising: Experiments

-\paragraph{Qualitative comparison.} In Figure \ref{fig:sr_quali}, we provide the visual comparisons of different video denoising methods under the high noise level of 50.
+\textbf{Qualitative comparison.} In Figure \ref{fig:sr_quali}, we compare different methods under the high noise level of 50.
 Our proposed denoiser restores better structures and preserves clean edge than previous state-of-the-art video denoising methods, even though the noise level is high.
 In particular, our model is able to restore the letters `Gebr' in the first example and piano texture in the second example of Figure \ref{fig:sr_quali}.
 In contrast, VBM4D \cite{maggioni2012bm4d}, DVDnet \cite{tassano2019dvdnet} and FastDVDnet \cite{tassano2020fastdvdnet} fail to remove severe noise from a video frame.
 BasicVSR++ \cite{chan2021basicvsrpp} and VRT \cite{liang2022vrt} only restore part of the textures.